JoaoJuliasz/agrotis-frontend-challenge/README.md

 Challenge link - https://github.com/agrotis-io/desafio-front

-This application consists in a documents crud
+This application consists in a documents crud. <br>
 For the solution, the used stacks are:
 - React;
 - React-Hooks;